honeylouluzon/Agentic-World/README.md

 - **Archival**:
   - Deprecated agents eventually move to archived state but remain queryable in the library for audit trails.

-💡 *Analogy: Like a library book lifecycle: new books arrive, old ones move to storage, but nothing is lost.*

 #### 3. Security
 - **Metadata Security Flags** → Identify agents that handle sensitive or restricted data.
 - **Agent Validation** → Agents are scanned for malicious code or misconfigurations before entry.
 - **Execution Sandbox** → Each agent runs in isolated Agentic AI containers to prevent cross-agent interference.
 - **Access Control** → Governance app enforces role-based permissions (e.g., only admins can deprecate or archive agents).

-💡 *Analogy: Like airport security checks, every agent must pass a safety inspection before being cleared for use.*

-✅ With these best practices in place, the **Agent Library** becomes a resilient and trustworthy foundation, supporting innovation while preventing chaos as the ecosystem scales.

 ---